-- Can’t speak Greek and have no knowledge of Greek culture.
+- Can’t speak Greek and do not know Greek culture.

 You will undergo an interview with the Naturalization Committee to prove your fluency.
 If you are attending a Greek university, that’s another way to prove your language proficiency.

 The requirements for demonstrating fluency in Greek and knowledge of Greek culture are under review.
-The authorities may be introducing a written examination in the near future.
+The authorities may be introducing a written examination shortly.

 Greece Citizenship by Investment